PapaniaP/weather_app/README.md

 - **Git and GitHub**: For the first time, I utilized Git and GitHub to track changes to my project.
 Whether or not i did it well is up to you. :D

 These are just some of the key skills and knowledge I acquired while working on this weather app project.
 I look forward to further enhancing my coding skills and tackling more complex projects in the future.

+### 5. Difficulties

+- Learning how to integrate an API and how to send and fetch data - Async function.
+- Using git for the first time made this project take a lot longer than necessary.

 ## Installation